-You are on your own to assemble the apparatus to conduct an experiment, as well as calibrate and troubleshoot equipment.
+You are on your own to assemble the apparatus needed to conduct an experiment.
+You must arrange with me in a timely way to obtain the relevant equipment from inventory.

 You must develop your own procedures for conducting an experiment and analyzing the data.
 Although such procedures are often provided in equipment manuals, those procedures are often flawed or designed for instructional purposes.
-Your must develop procedures appropriate for a research laboratory environment, not an instructional laboratory environment.
+You must develop procedures appropriate for a research laboratory environment, not an instructional laboratory environment.

 You must make arrangements with the other students in the class with regard to the use of the equipment and the laboratory space so that no conflicts occur.
 You must keep the laboratory space in good working order at all times.
 You must avoid creating safety hazards.
 If, at any time, I find a safety hazard, I will take into possession all of the equipment associated with that hazard, thus disrupting your experiment.
+I will release the equipment after we meet to discuss the nature of the hazard and how to avoid it in the future.